 Also available: online video at Thought Equity

 Willy (George Melford) is a cowboy who gets fired, and then teams up with an Indian to rob a train.
 He rescues Myrtle (Alice Joyce), who has been chased up a tree by a cow.
 She takes a liking to him, which the Indian notices.
 He apparently isn't crazy about the robbery scheme, and while Willy sets fire to the railroad trestle, the Indian rides over and informs Myrtle, and they rush to the scene.
 Myrtle throws away the dynamite just in time, and then tells everyone that Willy was the hero, and he is surprised to be rewarded.
 Very far-fetched plot and poor character motivation, but it is lighthearted and at least the picture is clear.
 Kalem manages to get a train into the film.
 German intertitles.
-Print viewed: online video at Thought Equity
+Print viewed: online video on the EYE youTube channel

 AJ as the rancher's daughter, with George Melford and Carlyle Blackwell A copy of this film is available at the Nederlands Filmmuseum, Amsterdam (35 mm., 262 meters). and is availalbe online.